kstenerud/bonjson/bonjson.md

 ### Type Codes

-Every value is composed of an 8-bit type code and in some cases a payload:
+Every value is composed of an 8-bit type code, and in some cases also a payload:

 | Type Code | Payload                      | Type    | Description                                         |
 | --------- | ---------------------------- | ------- | --------------------------------------------------- |